 2,286 individuals · gender, role, category, mention counts, consensus tier

-Citation: Ranking Atlas, "Who AI Names When You Ask for ICT Experts," April 2026.
+Citation: Ranking Atlas, "One Woman for Every Ten: How AI Names the Experts in Tech," April 2026.
 Research by Daniel Grainger.